dvelatcodes/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Decription

-These are linux executable files pertaining to file/directory permissions
+These are linux executable files pertaining to file/directory permissions, check them out.